etlapale/emilien/source/code/bibgen/databases.rst

 Bibliographic databases
 =======================

-Currently, BibTex_, JSON_ and Mendeley_ bibliographic databases are
+Currently, BibTex, JSON and Mendeley bibliographic databases are supported by bibgen.
-supported by bibgen_.

 Zotero_ support may be added in the future but is impeded by the fact that Zotero locks its local sqlite database, only allowing cloudy